meetmehdi/SplashUsingTheme/README.md

 # SplashUsingTheme

+Motivation: Making just a simple splash by using activity is not a good idea, instead we can set splash image in theme.

 This project will show how splash how Splash is implemented using the launcher activity transition effect by changing the theme.
-We usually make flash using an activity, usually we we don't need it like that.